Qasim Razvi

-Syed Kasim Razvi (also Qasim Razvi; 17 July 1902 – 15 January 1970) was a politician in the princely state of Hyderabad.
-He was the president of the Majlis-e-Ittehadul Muslimeen party from December 1946 until the state's accession to India in 1948.
+Syed Muhammad Qasim Razvi (17 July 1902 – 15 January 1970) was a politician in the princely state of Hyderabad.
+He was the president of the Majlis-e-Ittehadul Muslimeen party from December 1946 until the state's Annexation by India in 1948.
 He was also the founder of the Razakar militia in the state.
 He held the levers of power with the Nizam of Hyderabad, blocking the possibilities of his accommodation with the Dominion of India.

 According to scholar Lucien Benichou, "[Razvi] can arguably be considered to have been the political figure whose influence and unrealistic vision proved the most detrimental to the interests of the State in the crucial years of 1947–48."

 Early life and career

-Kasim Razvi was born in United Provinces and studied law at the Aligarh Muslim University.
+Qasim Razvi was born in United Provinces and studied law at the Aligarh Muslim University.
 He migrated to state of Hyderabad after graduation and did a short apprenticeship with Mohammad Ali Fazil in the Hyderabad city.
 Then he settled down as a lawyer in Latur, Osmanabad district, where he had contacts through his father-in-law, Abdul Hai, who was a former Deputy Superintendent of Police.

 According to former Hyderabad civil servant Mohammad Hyder, Latur had loose law and order.
 Razvi amassed a small fortune in shady dealings.
 After joining the Majlis-e-Ittehadul Muslimeen (Ittehad), Razvi is said to have donated all his property to the party, which made him famous and earned him the title of Siddique-e-Deccan.

 After the premature death of Nawab Bahadur Yar Jung (the founding leader) in 1944, the Ittehad party fell into fractious extremism.
 Razvi tried to establish his distinctiveness by advocating political reforms, even though they were not palatable to the Ittehad membership.
 Then he established his own association in Latur, named Majlis-e-Islah Nazm-o-Nasq, ostensibly to bring about reforms but more likely to establish his own independent following away from the mainstream of the party.

 In February 1946, the extremists in the party led by Abdur Rahman Rais staged a violent protest over the reconstruction of a mosque, burning down the house of the prime minister Nawab of Chhatari and Sir Wilfrid Grigson, the minister for revenue and police.
 The incident led to the resignation of the leader of the Ittehad.
-In the ensuing contest for the new president, Kasim Razvi defeated Rais to emerge as the leader of the Ittehad.
+In the ensuing contest for the new president, Qasim Razvi defeated Rais to emerge as the leader of the Ittehad.
 His extremism matched that of Rais and the moderates in the party distanced themselves from both the candidates.
 From this point on, Razvi called the shots in Hyderabad politics.